billzyj/repacss-benchmarking/docs/index.md

 ## Overview

-This project integrates power profiling capabilities with standard HPC benchmarks to measure and analyze energy consumption during benchmark execution.
-It provides a comprehensive framework for power-aware performance analysis of HPC systems.
+This project provides standard HPC benchmarks and organizes their outputs for later analysis.
+It is intended to be used together with a dedicated power profiling and analysis stack such as [`Repacss-power-profiling`](https://github.com/billzyj/Repacss-power-profiling) on the REPACSS cluster.

 ## Documentation Structure